gardener/gardener/landscaper/pkg/controlplane/README.md

 - scalability of the API server of the runtime cluster is a concern
   - deployed as a dedicated deployment, the virtual Garden API server can scale independently of the `runtime` cluster's API server

+Please note that all resources will be installed in the `garden` namespace.

 # Mandatory configuration